davestephens/ansible-nas/docs/applications/tvheadend.md

 If you want to pass a physical dvb tuner card, you can set `tvheadend_hw_dvb` to `true`.
 The play will then add the device / folder '/dev/dvb' to the list of docker volumes.
 This is disabled by default.

+For discovery of local IPTV services, you may need to change the network mode of the docker container to `host`, default is 'bridge'.

+It is possible to pin the version of the Docker images by setting `tvheadend_version` to the desired tag.
+ Note that the linuxserver.io images are used for TVHeadend.